sh38ryu/sh38ryu.github.io/_posts/2022-06-11-Final_Presentation.md

 * Use public transportation vehicles to assist with the movement of goods to deliver multiple demand quickly
 * Which vehicles should be loaded with which parcels and when to improve delivery efficiency
+* By introducing a drone charging system using public transportation, multiple demand delivery can be carried out efficiently

 **3) Multiple Drones**